Eastore-project/fil-deal-wrapper/README.md

 8. **Storage Provider Withdraws Funds for a Deal**

    The registered Storage Provider can withdraw funds for a specific deal at any time.
-Funds are vested and become available as per the epoch schedule defined in the contract.
+Funds are vested and become available as per the epoch schedule defined in the contract. [[Sp's address claims USDFC](https://calibration.filfox.info/en/message/bafy2bzacebxhlbr2o47jmsckxze7vwex4rmnnn4pvqcds3yq2zv3beyczlajm)]

    ```bash
    wrappedeal write-contract withdraw-sp-funds-for-deal \